Safeguarding standards for children's contracted services

 • should be reviewed regularly.
 For your safeguarding policy this needs to be annually or as changes occur on your practice or within legislation and regulations

 • must be made available and published to all relevant staff and volunteers working with children and their families and implemented through relevant training.
-We would recommend that updated policies are made available in your website (if available)
+We would recommend that updated policies are made available on your website (if you have one)

 • the staff record must be made available for inspection